Sigurdur Thordarson: Arrests and convictions

 In January 2014, Thordarson was again arrested for sex crimes.
 He was believed to be a potential flight risk as well as being likely to sabotage the investigation against him and therefore placed in solitary confinement.
 Thordarson had said he would offer flight tickets, Land Rovers, and up to a million dollars in exchange for sexual favours.
 The victims ranged from the age of 15–20, all male, during which Thordarson was 18–21.
 A psychiatric evaluation ruled that Thordarson was of sound mind, but that he had an antisocial personality disorder and was incapable of feeling remorse for his actions.
-Thordarson pled guilty to all counts and received a 3 year jail sentence.
+Thordarson pled guilty to all counts and received a 3-year jail sentence.

 Thordarson was ordered to pay 8.6 million ISK (roughly $66,000) in damages to his victims.
 In 2014, he was sentenced to pay roughly $236,000 in damages for various economic crimes and frauds, including having swindled fast-food companies, car rentals, electronics shops, and having tricked someone into giving him all his shares in a book publishing company.
-In September 2015 he was sentenced to three years' imprisonment for paying or offereing gifts for sex with 4 boys under the age of 18, but over the age of consent, which is 15 in Iceland, and for aquiring prostituion from 5 adult men., after confessing to the crime the previous month.
+In September 2015 he was sentenced to three years' imprisonment for paying or offering gifts for sex with 4 boys under the age of 18, but over the age of consent, which is 15 in Iceland, and for acquiring prostitution from 5 adult men., after confessing to the crime the previous month.
 The victims were offered payment or some other form of inducement.
 A court ordered criminal forensic psychiatric evaluation diagnosed him with antisocial personality disorder.

 In September 2021, on the day he returned to Iceland from a trip to Spain, Thordarson was arrested and imprisoned.
-He was held for 3 months and released in December of 2021, Thordarson was released as the police had no grounds to file and indictment,Thordarson was held under an Icelandic law enabling the detention of individuals believed to be active in ongoing organized crimes.
+He was held for 3 months and released in December 2021, Thordarson was released as the police had no grounds to file and indictment, Thordarson was held under an Icelandic law enabling the detention of individuals believed to be active in ongoing organized crimes.
 According to Stundin, the cases leading to his arrest involved financial fraud.